 Hoi An Cao Lau

-Anyone come to Hoi An shouldn’t miss the foremost traditional Cao Lau of the Hoi An ancient town.
+Anyone who come to Hoi An shouldn’t miss the foremost traditional Cao Lau of the Hoi An ancient town.
 Walking around old houses, it’s not difficult to see many traditional restaurants and waitresses in dark Ao Dai.
-Cao Lau is a must in menu of these restaurants because it has become the soul of ancient town.
-This food is so famous that it’s always listed as top foods, must-eat foods in ancient town.
+Cao Lau is a must in the menu of these restaurants because it has become the soul of the ancient town.
+This food is so famous that it’s always listed as top foods, must-eat foods in the ancient town.

 What is Cao Lau?
 It’s the essence of Hoi An in a bowl.
 It’s a kind of yellow noodle soup eaten with shrimp, pork, herbs and broth.
 Similar to Quang Style Noodle Soup, this food is served with a little broth.
 You may think it’s a simple one, but it’s one of the most complicated foods in Vietnam.
-The highlight of gold yellow, thick and chewy Cao Lau’s noodle has a very special taste because it’s made from ash of cajuput tree on Cham island and water of Ba Le well which is famous for fresh and pure water.
-Crispy deep-fried pig skin or Cao Lau pieces, stewed pork slices and crushed peanuts are topped before pouring a little broth of the stew.
+The highlight of gold yellow, thick and chewy Cao Lau’s noodle has a very special taste because it’s made from the ash of cajuput tree on Cham island and water of Ba Le well which is famous for fresh and pure water.
+Crispy deep-fried pigskin or Cao Lau pieces, stewed pork slices and crushed peanuts are topped before pouring a little broth of the stew.
 Pork ham is soaked in vinegar, then marinated with five spices before being stewed.
 Herbs grown in Tra Que village couldn’t be missed to add freshness to the dish.
 This is such a perfect mix of all perfect ingredients!

-Being appreciated by most of dinners and containing mystery, Cao Lau has become more and more popular and sold in many regions in Vietnam and other countries.
+Being appreciated by most of the dinners and containing mystery, Cao Lau has become more and more popular and sold in many regions in Vietnam and other countries.
 The same food which is cooked outside of Hoi An couldn’t has its special taste from ash of cajuput tree on Cham island and water from Ba Le well.
-This elegant food is not only a food but the soul of Hoi An as well as Vietnamese culture.
+This elegant food is not only food but the soul of Hoi An as well as Vietnamese culture.
 Do not miss this food on your trip to Hoi An ancient town.
 Let enjoy the famous food on high flour under sparkle cloth lanterns.